Skip to main content

 Complete an Orthotics program

 There are two Orthotic Clinical Methods Programs available in Canada.
-Each program’s requirements may vary and often require a related bachelor’s degree.
+Each program’s requirements vary and require a related bachelor’s degree.

 Step 2